tiepdotme/serenade-wind/_posts/2020-08-13-sailing-resume-part-3.md

  - losing my credit card, debit card, and drivers license
  - Phoebe took a tumble down below and split her lip
  - exploring the caves at the Baths
- - gas tank missing; must paddle back to the boat
+ - gas tank missing or stolen; must paddle back to the boat
  - exploring Spanish Town with Joanne
  - lounging at Saba Rock
  - crazy minivan drive to lobster dinner on Anegada